-T-Mobile acquires Mint, partially owned by Ryan Reynolds
+Bellevue-based T-Mobile acquires Mint, partially owned by Ryan Reynolds

 The U.S. wireless carrier said Wednesday that it is acquiring the brands’ sales, marketing, digital and service operations.
 It plans to use its supplier relationships and distribution scale to help grow the brands and offer competitive pricing and greater device inventory to more U.S. consumers seeking low cost offerings.

-T-Mobile US Inc. said Mint and Ultra Mobile are complementary to its existing prepaid services, Metro by T-Mobile, T-Mobile branded prepaid and Connect by T-Mobile.
+T-Mobile said Mint and Ultra Mobile are complementary to its existing prepaid services, Metro by T-Mobile, T-Mobile branded prepaid and Connect by T-Mobile.

 T-Mobile CEO Mike Sievert said the company plans to give a boost to Mint’s already successful digital direct-to-consumer business.